kevintli/mural/README.md

 ## Setup Instructions
 0. Clone the repository

-1. Create a conda environment with the required dependencies:
+1. Create a conda environment with the required dependencies, and activate it (2 commands):
 ```
 conda env create -f environment.yml
+conda activate mural
 ```

 2. Add the necessary paths (2 commands):